Katalin Bogyay: Career

-Political career
+Politics and diplomacy

 In 1999 she became a diplomat and began working for the Hungarian Ministry for Culture.
 As Director General she opened the Hungarian Cultural Centre in 1999 in the heart of London's Covent Garden.
 She was the director of the Centre until 2006.
 To mark Hungary's entry to the EU in 2004, Bogyay created Magyar Magic, a seventeen-month long festival celebrating Hungarian talent throughout Britain under the dual patronage of Queen Elizabeth II and H.E.
 Dr. Ferenc Mádl, the President of the Republic of Hungary.

 In 2007 Bogyay was selected by the London School of Economics as one of the Top 50 thinkers in the publication EU The Next Fifty Years.
 In her invited editorial she wrote about the new European cultural space.

 In 2007 she represented Eastern, Central and Southern Europe as one of the deputy chairpersons of the Cultural Committee at the UNESCO's General Conference.
 Between July 2006 and April 2009, she served as the State Secretary for International Affairs at the Hungarian Ministry of Education and Culture.
 Since September 2009 until December 2014 she was based in Paris as Hungary's Ambassador to UNESCO.
 In 2009 she served as one of the vice presidents of the 35th General Conference of the UNESCO.

 On 5 October 2011 UNESCO's Executive Board unanimously proposed Bogyay as President of UNESCO's 36th General Conference.
 On 25 October 2011, the General Conference of unanimously elected Bogyay as President of UNESCO's 36th General Conference.
 She succeeded Davidson L. Hepburn (Commonwealth of The Bahamas) who presided the 35th session.
 On 5 November 2013 the General Conference elected Hao Ping, the Vice-Minister of Education of China as President of UNESCO's 37th General Conference.